 Free Blog Sites are Not a Good Idea

 One thing that every single one of these bloggers have in common is that they pay for blog hosting.
 You might be thinking it's a good idea to put your blog on Wix or Blogspot or another free platform to save a little money.
 But that is a HUGE mistake!

-The problem is that making money on Blogger, Wix, Weebly or any of the other free blogging platform is really hard to do.
+The problem is that making money on Blogger, Wix, Squarespace, or any other free blogging platform is really hard to do.
 Most advertisers and sponsors have a tendency to shy away from free blogging websites because they don’t see them be as professional as a self-hosted WordPress blog.
 That's probably the best reason to use Bluehost to host your website when you start a WordPress blog.

 Good Reasons to Use Bluehost to Start a WordPress Blog

 There are plenty more good reasons to use Bluehost to start a WordPress blog .
-I believe they are one of the best hosting platforms out there, especially for beginning bloggers who want to get their blog up and running quickly.
+I believe they are one of the best hosting platforms out there for beginning bloggers who want to get their blog up and running quickly.
 Here are some more great reasons to choose Bluehost as your web host: